XinYanC/AXiS/README.md

    python -m server.run

+5. To stop the mongo serviice:

+   brew services stop mongodb-community

 If the Flask endpoint cannot reach MongoDB the server will return an error message indicating the DB is not reachable.

 ## Environment Variables

 To use a cloud MongoDB deployment, you need to set environment variables:

 1. Edit `local.sh` and fill in your MongoDB credentials:

    - `MONGO_USER`: Your MongoDB username
    - `MONGO_PASSWD`: Your MongoDB password
    - `CLOUD_MONGO`: Set to `1` for cloud MongoDB, `0` for local

 2. Run `./local.sh` and try executing a read.

 **Important**: Do not push your username and password to GitHub.
 Only modify it locally.